 It is still taboo to talk about bladder problems and toileting.
 However, not every disability is visible, which makes access to public toilets vital.

 Many people have to plan their activities or schedules around toileting, such as drivers, the elderly or people with small children.
 Shockingly, the number of toilet facilities in the UK have fallen by 40 percent in the past decade.
 An article in 2016 reported that this drop is due to councils claiming they do not have the funds.
 The Around the Toilet Project raised awareness of how a lack of access to toilets that are functional can restrict the journeys people are able to make.
 The study found toilet provision in the UK to be inadequate for a large selection of people.
 It raised awareness of the lack of public toilets and the need for accessible designs and different attitudes.
 Tim Muffett spoke to a couple who fell victim to loo cutbacks.
 Brian Dean is one of the millions of people affected by a lack of toilets around the UK.
-He has from Parkinson’s Disease and describes how he felt humiliated after he couldn’t find a public toilet to use.
+He suffers Parkinson’s Disease and describes how he felt humiliated after he couldn’t find a public toilet to use.
 His wife Joan even asked four different shops in Manchester if he could use their toilets, only to be faced with refusal.
-Although some businesses, such as Starbucks, have opted to let anyone use their toilets, many shops are still reluctant to let people use their toilets unless they're spending money.
+Although some businesses, such as Starbucks, have opted to let anyone use their toilets, many shops are still reluctant to let people use their toilets unless they're spending money

-What Should we Expect from Public Toilets?
+What Should be Required from Public Toilets?